 I like video games with a focus on world building and simulation, and the same is sort of true for board games.
 When I play a board game, I like to see the world in front of me, and the game mechanics shouldn't be too abstract or "gamey".
-Now, it's been a while since I played any board games, but I remember enjoying:
+Back in the '80s I remember enjoying:

 Some might say that Monopoly is a terrible game because of the roll and go element leaving the player to the wind of the dice.
 I partly agree, but without that element I don't think I would have enjoyed the game as a kid.
 It sort of evens out the players a little.
 If I lose I can always blame the dice, at least partly, and not feel too stupid.
-Monopoly is friendly that way and more about the dice creating a story.
-Losing at Go or Chess is very different.
-The upheaval coming from random events can keep the game lighthearted and eventful.
-That said, I think at least Talisman could benefit from a bit more player control.
+Losing at Go or Chess is very different from losing at Monopoly.
+Randomness can keep the game lighthearted and eventful.
+In games like Talisman I'd prefer a bit more control though.

 At first I wanted to do a Talisman game with a fun world drawing going around the board, coming up with regional monsters and a melange of heroes.
 Then I remembered Drakborgen and my own old versions of it and wanted to do that instead.
 I always liked the general idea of that game more than the implementation, so I'm doing my own thing here rather than trying to clone the original.
 I'm keeping the general idea of the game with the adventurers moving through the generated maze, drawing cards here and there.
 The original was very focused on the greed element, get in, grab gold and get out.
 My version should be more focused on general adventuring where each session has a different objective and the players might also have minor private objectives.